val-town/codemirror-ts/README.md

 to a filename, like `index.ts`.
-By sharing a TypeScript environment, this lets you have two CodeMirror instances, say, editing `a.ts` and `b.ts`, and for one to import values from the other and get the correct types - because TypeScript will automatically include both.
+By sharing a TypeScript environment, this lets you have two CodeMirror instances, say, editing `a.ts` and `b.ts`, and for one to import values from the other and get the correct types - because TypeScript automatically include both.

 Note, however: these extensions currently _only support creating and updating files_ - if you support removing or deleting files, they won't be possible to do that.
 It would be really nice to support those other parts of the lifecycle - PRs gladly accepted!